 5. Create product shipping automation rules in your shipping software.

 When possible, use technology to help you automate.
 Especially when it comes to mind-numbing tasks such as determining how to ship each product (depending on weight, fragility, geography, price, etc.).
 ShipStation allows you to set up automation rules in the system, so when an order comes in, ShipStation does the work to figure out the best way to ship it, not you.
 Fewer errors and less time spent.
 That’s a win for sure.

-Bonus tip: Last but not least, save time managing your shipping by setting up your physical shipping space and label printer for maximum efficiency.
+Bonus tip: Last but not least, save time managing your shipping by setting up your physical shipping space for maximum efficiency.
 You can check out some tips here.